Literary Landmarks Tour (Self Guided), Edinburgh

 3) Writers' Museum & Makar’s Court

-Many a people dream of being a successful author with the riches and acclaim that go with the job.
-A visit to the Writer’s Museum on the Mound probably won’t help anyone on this way, but it will certainly give a great insight to some of Scotland’s most distinguished writers, so you shouldn’t miss visiting it.
+Many a people dream of being successful authors with the riches and acclaim that go with the job.
+A visit to the Writer’s Museum on the Mound probably won’t help anyone on this way, but it will certainly give a great insight into some of Scotland’s most distinguished writers, so you shouldn’t miss visiting it.

 You will find the museum in the Lady Stair’s House in the Close of the same name.
 The house was built in 1622 and was bought by the Dowager Countess of Stair in the late 18th century.
 Her descendants donated the property to the city of Edinburgh in 1907 on the premise that they use it for a museum of some sort.